 While recreating nodes does not require additional Compute Engine resources, surge upgrading nodes does.
 Resource allocation is subjected to Compute Engine quota.
 Depending on your configuration, this quota can limit the number of parallel upgrades or even cause the upgrade to fail.

-For more information about quota, go to Node upgrades and quota
+For more information about quotas, see Node upgrades and quota.

 Receiving upgrade notifications

-GKE publishes upgrade notifications to Pub/Sub, providing you with a channel to receive information from GKE about your clusters.
+GKE publishes notifications about events relevant to your cluster, such as version upgrades and security bulletins, to Pub/Sub, providing you with a channel to receive information from GKE about your clusters.

 - Learn more about the types of clusters.